opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/snapshots/snapshot-management.md

   - /opensearch/snapshots/snapshot-management/
 ---

-# Snapshot Management
+# Snapshot management

-Snapshot Management (SM) lets you automate [taking snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/snapshot-restore#take-snapshots).
+Snapshot management (SM) lets you automate [taking snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/snapshot-restore#take-snapshots).
 To use this feature, you need to install the [Index Management (IM) Plugin]({{site.url}}{{site.baseurl}}/im-plugin).
 Snapshots store only incremental changes since the last snapshot.
 Thus, while taking an initial snapshot may be a heavy operation, subsequent snapshots have minimal overhead.
 To set up automatic snapshots, you have to create an SM policy with a desired SM schedule and configuration.

 When you create an SM policy, its document ID is given the name `<policy_name>-sm-policy`.
 Because of this, SM policies have to obey the following rules: